What is the best coffee dessert?

 Craving for a truly yummy coffee dessert?
 Caramel catastrophe brownies will leave you more satisfied.
 The process of making them is very simple.
-You can take the easy route where you pick a basic brownie and mix off the shelf to start.
-Get some chocolate chips, and the ingredients to make a simple caramel sauce.
+You can take the easy route, picking a basic brownie and mixing it off the shelf.
+Then, get some chocolate chips and the ingredients to make a simple caramel sauce.

-Alternatively, make some brownies as instructed on the box and then drizzle half of the caramel and toffee sauce on top.
+Alternatively, make some brownies as instructed on the box and drizzle half of the caramel and toffee sauce.

 After baking, it is time to get messy.
 Did we not say this coffee dessert is a messy dish?
 Sorry if we did not prepare you for this in advance.
 Ready?

-There you have your coffee dessert.
-Is it not truly delicious!
+There you have your coffee and dessert.
+Is it not truly delicious?

 Ultra Coffee Chip Bonbons

-Ultra coffee chip bonbons will make you salivate at first glance.
+Ultra coffee chip bonbons will make you drool at first glance.
 There are truly yummy.
 The best part about them is that they are easy to make.
 Here is what you do.

-Get a tub of your favorite brand of coffee ice cream, preferably without swirls or added flavors in it.
+Get a tub of your favorite brand of coffee ice cream, preferably without swirls or added flavors.